 - Use therapeutic putty or small weights to strengthen your wrist and grip.

-- Frequently stretch your wrists, particularly when playing for extended periods of time.
+- Frequently stretch your wrists, particularly when playing for extended periods.

 - Don’t over-flex your wrist; instead, use the right technique.